Hidden-loop/first-year-c-programing/README.md

  02/10/2022: added an include file and a program to find the greatest number from the user given numbers. also set up a greetings automation (not sure how that will work though haha)

 03/10/2022: added Bubble Sort Algorithm program.

+05/10/2022: addded program ro find address of a variable